Disclaimer: Characters belong to their respectful owners

 There’s a high chance that it might not have been enough.

 There was only one thought that had been circulating around Paul’s head for hours and that was it.
 In a cruel twist of fate that the one day Daryl had refused to take his daily dose of Paul’s blood was also the day he had been fatally shot.
 Yet Paul, being the overly cautious old bat his friends Maggie and Tara often jested, had manipulated Daryl into taking his blood without his knowledge.
 A few viscous drops from his fangs nicking his tongue and lips might just be his last thread to life that Daryl had against the tight clutch of death.
 Nonetheless, they might not be enough.
-Although Paul had heard plenty stories about turning a human with only a couples of drops of blood, he had never tried himself.
+Although Paul had heard plenty stories about turning a human with only a couple drops of blood, he had never tried it himself.
 One would assume he must have had abundant experience in creating fledglings having walked the earth this long but the truth was he had only ever turned one man, who had already perished under the unforgiving sun a century past.
 Daryl would be his second, provided his blood helped him survive this ordeal.

 Their shared bedroom was in complete silence.
 The air was stiff, the lights were out, and the once cozy bedroom usually doused in the heady scent of passion now resembled a tomb.
 Daryl’s body was lying immobile on the bed, covered only by the duvet.
 Paul was sitting on a chair by the bed, his hands unconsciously clasped in a silent prayer.
 He wished he could pray but the rational part of him decided against it, being fully aware that no deity of any religion would listen to a bloodsucker’s plea.
 It was very quiet but he couldn’t hear his own heartbeat.
 Maybe he was having none, his heart going still since it wasn’t syncing with a living being’s.
 A myriad of scenarios paraded in his mind, none of them positive.
 If Daryl were to never wake, he doubted if he had the will to go on alone.

 Paul pressed the button of his iPhone.
 The screen flared and a 7:30 glared back at his strained eyes.
-It had been five hours since Daryl was shot and three and a half hours since Paul sat in this position, still as a stature.
+It had been five hours since Daryl was shot and three and a half hours since Paul sat in this position, still as a statue.
 He felt weary not because he was physically exhausted as most humans did; hours of waiting had worn him out mentally.
 His mind was dangling on a taut string, made heavy by the anxiety that it could break the next moment.
 The screen turned off and the room was pitch black again.

 Paul laced his fingers with Daryl’s as if it could actually keep him from death.
 The turning could take hours and to him, all hopes were not yet lost, not when Daryl’s skin didn’t feel rigid like a man who had been dead for hours would.